 - Do we wish to capture the essence of the Café in photos or video?

-It is sometimes helpful to take photos of the Café or even a video recording.
+It can sometimes be helpful to take photos of the Café or even record a video.
 Or to ask one or two people to blog about the event.
-The idea is not to capture anything that is particularly actionable but to capture the essence of the Café and the energy it generates to help promote future events.
+The idea is not to capture anything particularly actionable, but to capture the essence of the Café and the energy it generates, to help promote future events.

 - Who should we invite?